RedTurtle/redturtle.prenotazioni/README.rst

 - **start** a start date.
 If not given, the start will be today.
 - **end** an end date.
 If not given, the end will be the last day of current month.
-- **first_available** a boolean flag, if valiorized, the first available slot returned without the current month search limit.
+- **first_available** a boolean flag, if valiorized, the first available slot returned without the current month search limit but the one year.

 Example::